NoNullDev/ChatGPT-Python/README.md

 3 - copy and put in the ``openai.api_key`` variable

 4 - to run the code, use:

+## Credits

+This project was created by Giorge Lucas.

+## License

+This project is licensed under the MIT License.
 ``
 python main.py
 ``